 What prompted the awakening of midrashic interest in Sarah’s hearing about the Akedah, and why did they choose to have it coincide with the return of the father and son from Mount Moriah?

-What is the significance of the differences between the traditions about how Sarah came to know about the Akedah, and what do they teach about the background that led to the development of these traditions?
+What is the significance of the differences between the traditions about how Sarah learned about the Akedah, and what do they teach about the background that led to the development of these traditions?

 Does the parallel Jewish and Christian awakening of interest in Sarah’s involvement indicate a religious polemic?